PlasmaPy/plasmapy.github.io/CONTRIBUTING.md

    to the `src` branch on the main repository.

 7. The website will be rebuilt automatically after the pull request is merged.
-   The website will be down while it is rebuilding.
    After five to ten minutes, check that the website is functioning nominally.

 ## Getting help